itamae-kitchen/itamae/README.md

 end
 ```

-And then excute `itamae` command to apply a recipe to a local machine.
+And then execute `itamae` command to apply a recipe to a local machine.

 ```
 $ itamae local recipe.rb